eric-protzer/dependency-dev309/README.md

 1. Click here:
 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/eric-protzer/dependency-dev309/master)
 2. WAIT for the server to go live
-3. Click on the file "Dependency Graphing 2.0"
+3. Click on the file "Dependency Graphing 3.0"
 4. In cell #1, change the ISO codes to the countries you want to look at.
 Set the variable 'mycountry' to your own country (replace 'VNM'), and set the variable 'peers' to a list of your country's peers.
 5. Run the script by going to the tab "Cell" and then clicking "Run All."
 6. Wait again for the script to run.
-Since this is running off a free server, not your local machine, it will run slowly.
-You can go do something else and check for the results later.
 7. Scroll to the bottom for the graphs.

+Alternatively, if you want to dig into the guts of the analysis you can open the file "Dependency Graphing".
+This one will take much longer to run, and it won't show gray dots for non-peer countries.

 ## Notes
 - If you're tech-savvy and want to run this more quickly, you can download the github contents and run the Python Notebook on your own computer as opposed to via the server.
 To do this you'll need to install Anaconda.